torch/torch7/ROADMAP.md

 					at load time, so if a bug is fixed (or introduced) you use that.
 					And it starts being ambiguous, what if I load a layer from file and create a new one and their implementation is inconsistent...)
+	- **eulerreich**: I would love it if the class system could play nice with penlight's class system.
+Right now the problems I encounter are 1) typechecking with both penlight's `types.is_type` and torch's `torch.isTypeOf`, and 2) serialization of penlight objects like `OrderedMap` doesn't work properly; on either `readObject` or `writeObject`, you lose the metatable, so with `OrderedMap` you lose the essential order information.
+However, I've seen some bugs (or bad features) with penlight's typechecking, so this might require effort from both penlight and torch.
  - **[definite]** Get rid of non-tensor-related stuff (like serialization) in TH, and move it to lua side
  - **[needs discussion]** OpenMP: Should it stay or go?
 Is Threads sufficient?
        - **Ronan**: I really wonder about this guy, especially now that I have been using threads intensively.
 I am not sure that fine-grine threading is necessary.